Lebanese pound: Devaluation

-The parallel (or black) market rate is significantly higher than the official exchange rate.
-Due to extensive dollarization of the economy, which caused the circulating supply of Lebanese currency to stop growing, depreciation of the Lebanese pound was effectively halted.
+The parallel (or black) market rate was significantly higher than the official exchange rate.
+Due to extensive dollarization of the economy, the money supply stabilized, so depreciation of the Lebanese pound was effectively halted.
+The official exchange rate was set to LL 89,500 per USD in 2024.

 Lollar

 The "lollar" is a deposit denominated in US dollars in the Lebanese banking system.
 It is a nominal balance stuck or frozen in the Lebanese banks, with currency value simply as a computer entry.
 The lollar is not a tangible currency, but is a concept of an outstanding deposit in US dollars in Lebanese banks that can only be withdrawn in Lebanese pounds at a very reduced set rate and considerably lower than the highly speculative black market rate, which is multiple times higher.
 There are also limits put on the total amount that can be withdrawn on the lollars.
 The term was coined by Harvard University economic fellow Dan Azzi after the Lebanese banks suffered serious difficulties and restricted the amount of US dollars and other foreign currencies they could pay to their depositors.